On the Cult of Personality and Its Consequences: Background

+After Stalin's death, thousands of political prisoners and deported persons returned to the USSR, and Stalin's influential police chief Lavrentiy Beria's arrest and execution expanded knowledge of Stalin's crimes.
+Khrushchev was a key figure in exposing information about Stalin's crimes and working to undo some of his injustices, such as false imprisonments.

 The issue of mass repressions was known to Soviet leaders well before the speech.
-The speech itself was prepared based on the results of a special party commission (chairman Pyotr Pospelov, P. T. Komarov, Averky Aristov, and Nikolai Shvernik), known as the Pospelov Commission, arranged at the session of the Presidium of the Party Central Committee on 31 January 1955.
-The direct goal of the commission was to investigate the repressions of the delegates of the 17th Congress of the All-Union Communist Party (Bolsheviks) in 1934.
+The Pospelov Commission (chairman Pyotr Pospelov, P.T.
+Komarov, Averky Aristov, and Nikolai Shvernik), created by Khrushchev on December 31, 1955, had investigated the repressions of the delegates of the 17th Congress of the All-Union Communist Party (Bolsheviks) in 1934.
+The speech's content was based on the special commission's findings.

-The 17th Congress was selected for investigations because it was known as "the Congress of Victors" in the country of "victorious socialism" and so the enormous number of "enemies" among the participants demanded explanation.
-The commission presented evidence that in 1937 and 1938 (the peak of the period known as the Great Purge), over one-and-a-half million individuals, the majority being long-time CPSU members, were arrested for "anti-Soviet activities", of whom over 680,500 were executed.
+The Pospelov Commission targeted the 17th Congress for investigations because it was known as "the Congress of Victors" in the country of "victorious socialism" and so the enormous number of "enemies" among the participants demanded explanation.
+The commission met in early 1956 and presented evidence that in 1937 and 1938 (the peak of the period known as the Great Purge), Stalin had over one-and-a-half million individuals arrested for "anti-Soviet activities," of whom over 680,500 were executed, the majority being long-time CPSU members.

+After hearing the contents of the Pospelov Commission's report, Khrushchev decided he had an obligation to expose the crimes of Stalin.
+On February 13, the Secret Speech was authorized.
+In the following days before the speech, Khrushchev, Pospelov, Aristov, and other party members created, contributed to, and edited the speech.